Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: Introduction

-One of the key difference of DRO with the traditional optimization problem is that it seeks decisions that perform best under the worst-case distribution (also called the least favorable distribution (LFD)) in the ambiguity set (i.e., the maximization problem in \eqref{Problem}), which makes the problem becomes a infinite dimensional optimization problem.
-However, thanks to the semi-infinite duality technique \cite{shapiro2001duality}, people can reformulate many of these infinite-dimensional min-max problems as finite tractable programs \cite{namkoong2016stochastic,mohajerin2018data} when we have a discrete reference distribution, which acts as a milestone to proceed for further algorithm design.
-This strong duality results also can be extended to general optimal transport costs \cite{blanchet2019quantifying,gao2023distributionally}.
-Based on these results, \cite{sinha2017certifying} proposes to solve a Lagrangian regularization formulation of the optimal transport based distributional problem from point-to-point perturbation by stochastic gradient methods under the discrete cases, and \cite{blanchet2022optimal} further suggests that rescaling the dual variable instead the fixed one to enhance performance.
+Although the theory and applications of DRO models have been extensively studied (see, e.g., \cite{shapiro2017distributionally,rahimian2022frameworks,kuhn2025distributionally}) and efficient solvers have been recently developed \cite{liu2025dro}, comparatively less attention has been given to the explicit generation of the worst-case distribution (also called the least favorable distribution (LFD)).
+One of the key differences between DRO and traditional optimization is that it seeks models that perform best under the LFD in the ambiguity set (i.e., the maximization problem in \eqref{Problem}), which makes it an infinite-dimensional optimization problem.
+To construct worst-case samples from \eqref{Problem}, existing methods often rely on dual formulations or perturbations of nominal support points.
+In particular, by leveraging semi-infinite duality \cite{shapiro2001duality}, many infinite-dimensional minimax problems can be reformulated as finite tractable programs when the reference distribution is discrete \cite{namkoong2016stochastic,mohajerin2018data}.
+Such strong duality results have also been extended to general optimal transport costs \cite{blanchet2019quantifying,gao2023distributionally}, allowing the LFD to be obtained by solving the dual problem.
+On the other hand, \cite{sinha2018certifying,blanchet2022optimal} propose to solve a Lagrangian regularization formulation of the optimal transport based distributional problem from point-to-point perturbation by stochastic gradient methods in the discrete case.